openkruise/kruise/docs/proposals/20210628-workloadspread.md

 The webhook is responsible for injecting rules into pod, updating `missingReplicas` and recording the creation or deletion entry of Pod into map.

-The controller is responsible for updating the missingReplicas along with other statics, and clean `creatingPods` and `deletingPods` map.
+The controller is responsible for updating the missingReplicas along with other statics, and cleaning `creatingPods` and `deletingPods` map.

 ### Replicas control